aschey/stream-download-rs/CONTRIBUTING.md

 # Contribution guidelines

-Pull requests are accepted.
-If you wish to add a nontrivial feature, please create an issue first so we can discuss the implementation before creating a pull request.
-Bugfix pull requests are welcome anytime.
+Pull requests are welcome!
+If you wish to add a nontrivial feature, please create an issue first so we can discuss the implementation.
 If adding a new feature, please add test coverage as well.

 ## Git Hooks

 We provide git hooks to enforce some lint rules.
-If you have [cargo make](https://github.com/sagiegurari/cargo-make) installed, you can run `cargo make install-hooks` or manually copy the hooks from `.githooks` to `.git/hooks`.
+If you have [cargo make](https://github.com/sagiegurari/cargo-make) installed, you can run `cargo make install-hooks`.
+If not, you can copy the hooks from `.githooks` to `.git/hooks`.

 ## Conventional commits